Church Fathers: Ephrem the Syrian

-Ephrem the Syrian (ca. 306 – 373) was a Syriac deacon and a prolific Syriac-language hymnographer and theologian of the 4th century from the region of Syria.
+Ephrem the Syrian (c.
+306 – 373) was a Syriac deacon and a prolific Syriac-language hymnographer and theologian of the 4th century from the region of Syria.
 His works are hailed by Christians throughout the world, and many denominations venerate him as a saint.
 He has been declared a Doctor of the Church in the Catholic Church.
 He is especially beloved in the Syriac Orthodox Church and in the Church of the East.

 Ephrem wrote a wide variety of hymns, poems, and sermons in verse, as well as prose biblical exegesis.
 These were works of practical theology for the edification of the church in troubled times.
 So popular were his works, that, for centuries after his death, Christian authors wrote hundreds of pseudepigraphal works in his name.
 He has been called the most significant of all of the fathers of the Syriac-speaking church tradition.

 Isaac of Antioch

 Isaac of Antioch (451–452), one of the stars of Syriac literature, is the reputed author of a large number of metrical homilies (The fullest list, by Gustav Bickell, contains 191 which are extant in MSS), many of which are distinguished by an originality and acumen rare among Syriac writers.